eoscostarica/sample-nodeos-configs/producer-node-lab.md

 ## What's next?
 To learn more about nodeos setup, you can explore:
 - How to setup and run a [single-host, single-node testnet with consensus](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-single-node-testnet-consensus).
-- How to setup and run a [single-host, multi-node testnet](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-multi-node-testnet).
+- How to set up and run a [single-host, multi-node testnet](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-multi-node-testnet).